drj11/drj11.github.io/draft/hobbyist-programmer.md

 I have a post graduate diploma in Computer Science, so I guess I have commercially useful qualifications.
 But:
-1) Mostly courses designed to be useful for further academic study; and,
+1) it was mostly courses designed to be useful for further academic study; and,
-2) taught mostly by academic computer scientists, not by teachers.
+2) it was mostly taught by academic computer scientists, not by teachers.

 I did a lot of programming between ages 10 and 18 and that was all taught by me and the ZX81 BASIC programming manual.